cerner/smart-on-fhir-tutorial/source/index.html.md

 ```bash
 $ ./deploy.sh
 ```

+> Or make sure your gh-pages branch is up to date.

 Now that we have a snazzy SMART app, it's time to test it.
 First, commit to master any changes and deploy the site again.